-- Blazer with school badge - School tie (correctly worn) - Black or grey skirt (Knee length) straight or pleated not tight-fitting stretchy tube skirts - Black trousers these should be properly tailored cloth trousers, no leggings, jeggings or cropped trousers - Black shoes (heels must not be over 2 inches in height) no trainers allowed. - A white shirt with collar (not a polo shirt) - A V-necked jumper (optional)
+• NUSA Blazer with school badge

+- NUSA School tie - Black skirt (knee length) straight or pleated not tight-fitting stretchy tube skirts - Black trousers these should be properly tailored cloth trousers, no leggings, jeggings or cropped trousers - Black shoes (heels must not be over 2 inches in height) no trainers allowed. - A white shirt with collar (not a polo shirt) - A V-necked jumper (optional)

-In addition to the above guidelines the following principles should also be adhered to as a minimum standard.
-Schools have local autonomy to strengthen these requirements if they feel it would benefit their communities:
+In addition to the above guidelines the following principles should also be adhered to as a minimum standard:

 - Pupils should change into the schools designated PE kit when undertaking PE lessons.
-Trainers only need to be brought into school for use in PE or for Sports activities - Pupils should not wear jewellery except for a watch and one small stud or sleeper per ear (no other body studs to be worn) no facial piercings - Hairstyles should be neat and presentable natural hair colours only - Hats must not be worn in and around the school buildings - No denim should be worn in school - Shirts must be always tucked in - Make-up should be minimal and natural; staff have the right to challenge inappropriate or overtly obvious make up applications.
+Trainers only need to be brought into school for use in PE or for Sports activities - Pupils should not wear jewellery except for a watch and one small stud or sleeper per ear (no other body studs to be worn) no facial piercings.
+A Plastic nose stud can be worn. - Hairstyles should be neat and presentable natural hair colours only - Hats must not be worn in and around the school buildings - No denim should be worn in school - Shirts must be always tucked in - Make-up should be minimal and natural; staff have the right to challenge inappropriate or overtly obvious make up applications.
 Make-up includes nails (colour and length), eyelashes, eyebrows, and foundation - this list is not exhaustive.

-4.3 Post-16 (Delete as appropriate)
+4.2 Post-16

-As senior members of the student body, Post-16 students are not expected to wear a uniform unless specifically stated in the individual school dress code.
-As a rule, however, the Trust suggests students should be dressed in a manner that would be suitable for office work.
+As senior members of the student body, Post-16 students are not expected to wear a uniform.
+As a rule, however, students have been instructed to dress in smart and sensible clothing.

-4.4 Our school's uniform - The Specifics
+4.3 Our school's uniform - The Specifics